ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

 # Welcome to the Arbitrum Orbit SDK

 Arbitrum Orbit SDK is a comprehensive toolkit designed for developers interested in building on Arbitrum Orbit platform.
-This SDK facilitates the creation and management of your own Orbit chain using the advanced capabilities of Viem, a modern alternative to traditional Ethereum libraries like ethers.js and web3.js.
+This SDK facilitates the creation and management of your own Orbit chain using the advanced capabilities of Viem, a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.

 ## Arbitrum Orbit chains

-With the Arbitrum Orbit SDK, you have the flexibility to spin up your <a data-quicklook-from="arbitrum-orbit">Orbit</a> chain as a <a data-quicklook-from="layer-3-l3">Layer 3 (L3)</a> chain settling transactions with any Layer 2 (L2) chains, or as a <a data-quicklook-from="layer-2-l2">Layer 2 (L2)</a> chain directly settling on <a data-quicklook-from="layer-1-l1">Layer 1 (L1)</a> chains.
+With the Arbitrum Orbit SDK, you have the flexibility to spin up your <a data-quicklook-from="arbitrum-orbit">Orbit</a> chain as a <a data-quicklook-from="layer-3-l3">Layer 3 (L3)</a> chain settling transactions with any <a data-quicklook-from="layer-2-l2">Layer 2 (L2)</a> chains, or as a Layer 2 (L2) chain directly settling on <a data-quicklook-from="layer-1-l1">Layer 1 (L1)</a> chains.
 This adaptability opens up a realm of possibilities for application development and blockchain use cases.

 ### Enhanced Development Experience

-The SDK is developed using TypeScript, providing a solid foundation for your development efforts.
-At the core of our SDK is Viem, which elevates the development experience by offering a streamlined, efficient, and modular approach to interacting with Ethereum's blockchain and smart contracts.
-Whether you're a seasoned developer familiar with ethers.js or new to blockchain development, Viem and the Arbitrum Orbit SDK offer a smooth transition and easy comparison to understand the benefits and similarities between the platforms, especially with resources like [Viem's ethers.js migration guide](https://viem.sh/docs/ethers-migration.html).
+The SDK is developed using _TypeScript_, providing a solid foundation for your development efforts.
+At the core of our SDK is _Viem_, which elevates the development experience by offering a streamlined, efficient, and modular approach to interacting with Ethereum's blockchain and smart contracts.
+Whether you're a seasoned developer familiar with _ethers.js_ or new to blockchain development, _Viem_ and the Arbitrum Orbit SDK offer a smooth transition and easy comparison to understand the benefits and similarities between the platforms, especially with resources like [Viem's ethers.js migration guide](https://viem.sh/docs/ethers-migration.html).

 ### Capabilities of the SDK: